rokath/trice/docs/TriceUserManual.md

 - [x] `trice log`:
   - The log switch `-ttsf` is the same as `-ttsf32`.
   - There is a new log switch `ttsf16` for the 16 bit timestamps.
-  - The `trice` tool alignes Trice messages with different timestamp sizes.
+  - The Trice tool alignes Trice messages with different timestamp sizes.

 - The Trice tool supports several encodings, old projects should be usable with newer Trice tool versions by applying the `-encoding TLE` switch.